 There are two main causes of high arches:

-Your arches help your foot and leg absorb shock, stabilize your body when standing or moving, and help you adapt to uneven surfaces.
-Having high arches means that any of these functions can be compromised – and injury and pain in arch of foot can follow.
+Arches in your foot help your foot and leg absorb shock, stabilize your body when you're standing or moving, and help you adapt to uneven surfaces.
+If you have high arches (or Cavus Foot), some of these functions can be compromised, resulting in pain and injury.

-Typically, high arches alone don't cause pain in arch of foot, but supination can put too much pressure on the joints and muscles of the foot, ankle, and leg.
-High arch foot pain may be a symptom of supination.
+While high arches don't typically cause arch pain, supination can put too much pressure on the joints and muscles of your foot, ankle, and leg which will cause pain.
 Problems associated with supination include: